British Army of the Rhine: Post 1994

 With the end of the Cold War, the 1993 Options for Change defence cuts resulted in BAOR being reduced in size, and in 1994 it became British Forces Germany (BFG).
 This force, roughly 25,000 strong, was divided between Headquarters Allied Command Europe Rapid Reaction Corps, 1st Armoured Division, other combat support and combat service support forces, and administrative elements headed by United Kingdom Support Command (Germany).
-Garrisons which closed at this time included Soest (home of the 6th Armoured Brigade), Soltau (home of the 7th Armoured Brigade), and Minden (home of the 11th Armoured Brigade).
+Garrisons that closed at this time included Soest (home of the 6th Armoured Brigade), Soltau (home of the 7th Armoured Brigade), and Minden (home of the 11th Armoured Brigade).

 Following the 2010 Strategic Defence and Security Review, the permanent deployment of British Army units in Germany was reduced.
 The last military base was handed to the German Bundeswehr in February 2020.